-I admit that it was still worth the hype and excitement despite preferring my first Rakrakan in 2014.
+I admit that it was still worth the hype and excitement despite picking my first Rakrakan experience in 2014.
 My second would have been a blast if the stages were not next to one another and the audience would not hear overlapping performances.
-The fact that there were too many bands playing personally confuses me in choosing which bands would be in my priority watch list and it was even more difficult if the bands I would like to watch are playing at the same time such as Slapshock and Valley of Chrome.
-The cleanliness, the humidity, the fact that the venue was too small for five stages and bazaar booths to fit, and the lack of soft grounds for our sore feet to chill eventually tired my best friends and I to the point that we felt like going home before the concert ended.
+The fact that there were too many bands playing personally confused me in choosing which bands would be in my priority watch list and it was even more difficult if the bands I would like to watch are playing at the same time such as Slapshock and Valley of Chrome.
+The cleanliness, the humidity, the fact that the venue was too small for five stages and bazaar booths to fit and the lack of soft grounds for our sore feet to chill eventually tired my concert best friends and I to the point that we felt like going home before the concert ended.
 However, I am glad that the venue was more accessible than Global Circuit Grounds (the festival’s past venue), which was the reason of our decision to go.

 Another reason was the interesting band line ups.
 I found this year’s more interesting than 2014’s, yet it was such a pity that I did not get to watch all of them.
 While I am doing my best to overcome my disappointment and move forward, I would like to feature the bands that I have watched and enjoyed.
 We spent most of our time in Mosh and Slam stages.

 Definitely my most awaited band in Rakrakan.
 I discovered them back when I heard their single ‘Margarita’ which I fell in love with, and since then, I became part of the band’s fandom.
 I also adored their cover of Rage Against the Machine’s “Killing in the Name.”
 It suited them well.

 Video: Killing in the Name cover

 Totally a newly discovered band.
 Would love to hear more from them.